locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

 but the host-based content remains.

 On :command:`remove`,
-both the interface connections and the host directories (if any were created, for example, to accommodate content interface slots) are removed.
+both the interface connections and the default host directories (if any have been created, for example, to accommodate content interface slots) are removed.

 .. note::